 IBM is proud to sponsor AAAI 2023.
-We invite all attendees to visit us during the event at booth number 119 at the Walter E. Washington Convention Center in Washington, D.C.
+We invite all attendees to visit us during the event in booth 119 at the Walter E. Washington Convention Center in Washington, D.C.

 We look forward to meeting you at the event and telling you more about our latest work and career opportunities at IBM Research.
 Our team will be presenting a series of workshops, papers and demos related to a broad range of AI topics such as foundation models, trustworthy AI, natural language processing and understanding, knowledge and reasoning, AI automation, human-centered AI, and federated learning.

 Visit us in the Exhibit Hall at Booth 119 View the booth demo schedule here: https://ibm.biz/AAAI23_BoothDemos